aprin1991/exploding-slider/README.md

 # exploding-slider
-an slider with exploding effect (create by OOP)
+an slider with exploding effect (created in OOP)